Learning Photometric Feature Transform for Free-form Object Scan: Results Discussions

-Finally, we demonstrate the modular property of our features, by applying them to boost 3D reconstruction with a different backend, COLMAP.
+We further demonstrate the modular property of our features, by applying them to boost 3D reconstruction with a different backend, COLMAP.
 We test on a synthetic object with a homogeneous shiny material.
 In~\figref{fig:abl_backend}, we employ COLMAP to reconstruct a 3D shape from images of the object rendered under environment lighting, as well as feature maps computed with our network from the same number of images under learned lighting patterns.
 Considerable quality improvement is shown with the help of our learned features.
+Finally, we test the repeatability of our approach.
+Two students, who are not involved in this project, are asked to independently capture about the same number of photographs of the same object with our prototype.
+The reconstructed shapes, shown in~\figref{fig:repeat}, are visually similar.